waynodiablo/Oystercard/oystercard/solutions/07_deducting_money.md

-This issue is asking us to implement a means to deduct money from the total balance of an Oystercard instance.
+This challenge is asking us to implement a means to deduct money from the total balance of an Oystercard instance.

 - [ ] Write a test for the `deduct` method, see it fail